-It’s ease of use and economical price points makes it the perfect solution for storing large amounts of data.
-Whether it’s shooting high resolution pictures and videos, listening to huge amounts of music or even just storing personal or professional data, the SD card makes life a little easier for us.
+It’s ease of use and economical price points make it the perfect solution for storing large amounts of data.
+Whether it’s shooting high-resolution pictures and videos, listening to huge amounts of music or even just storing personal or professional data, the SD card makes life a little easier for us.

-Here’s the many benefits of using a SD card:
+Here are the many benefits of using an SD card:

 - They require less amount of power.